Special characters

 The special characters feature lets you insert mathematical operators, currency symbols, punctuation, graphic symbols (such as arrows or bullets), or Unicode letters typically not accessible from the keyboard (such as umlauts or other diacritics).
 The feature also supports emojis.

-Use the toolbar button configurable panel with a table of selectable special characters.
+Use the special characters toolbar button configurable panel with a table of selectable special characters.

-in the editor below to gain access to aEuro foreign exchange reference rates
+in the editor below to open aEuro foreign exchange reference rates

 As of February 10, 2020

-All currencies quoted against the euro (€) as base currency.
+All currencies are quoted against the euro (€) as the base currency:

 By default, a few categories of special characters have been defined.
 You can easily customize the special characters available in your WYSIWYG editor installation by adding new categories, extending the existing ones, or removing them altogether.